Vengeance Hath No Fury

 “He could be in the Town of Wolf.”

-Auzara laughed as she raced down the forest path.
+Auzara laughed as she raced down the forested path.
 Streamlining herself, she urged her horse, Storm, to race even faster.
 Glancing behind her, she smiled.

-Orion, her ex-partner’s younger brother had challenged her to a race.
-He’d just finished training a Palaso horse for his uncle and wanted to test out his speed.
-He’d bet Auzara one gold coin that the horse could outrun and jump Storm but he could see his gold coin slipping from his grasp as Auzara surged on ahead.
+Orion, her ex-partner’s younger brother, had challenged her to a race.
+He’d just finished training a Palaso horse for his uncle and wanted to test out its speed.
+He’d bet Auzara one gold coin that the horse could outrun and jump Storm, but he could see his gold coin slipping from his grasp as Auzara surged on ahead.

-When Orion drew level with her Auzara laughed.
-She decided two could play at that game and bursting out of the trees, she veered right across an open field instead of re-joining the path.
+When Orion drew level with her, Auzara laughed.
+She decided that two could play at that game and, bursting out of the trees, she veered right across an open field instead of re-joining the path.
 Orion followed, but as they neared a hedgerow, his eyes widened.

 Orion gritted his teeth as the hedge, the height of which he had never jumped before, loomed into view.
 Auzara spared him only a quick glance as Storm launched himself skyward.
-Landing, she continued down the road and laughed.
+Landing, she continued down the road with a laugh.

-Orion made the jump, but as his Palaso horse faltered on his landing, he lurched forward almost dismounting from his saddle.
+Orion made the jump, but as his Palaso horse faltered on its landing, he lurched forward, almost dismounting from his saddle.
 Holding on for dear life, he raced after Auzara.
-The finishing line for the race was a corral at the opposite end of Orion’s village and as people jumped out of the way, Auzara and Orion charged down the central street, each riding like the devil was chasing them.
+The finish line was next to a corral in the Village of Crow, and, as people jumped out of the way, Auzara and Orion charged down the central street, each riding like the devil was chasing them.

 With the corral now in sight, Auzara smiled, but as Auzara and Orion skidded to a halt, they sent mud and debris flying into the air.
-Orion’s older brother Topek and his new lady friend were in the firing line.
-Startled, the young woman jumped back, tripping she fell into a puddle created by an earlier storm.
-When the debris settled Auzara and Orion saw two furious people glaring up at them.
+Orion’s older brother Topek and his new friend were in the firing line.
+Startled, the young woman jumped back.
+Tripping, she fell into a puddle created by an earlier storm.
+When the debris settled, Auzara and Orion saw two furious people glaring up at them.

-Topek had a fiery temper and when he saw Orion stifling a chuckle, he dragged him out of his saddle and slapped him up the back of the head.
+Topek had a fiery temper, and when he saw Orion stifling a giggle, he dragged him out of his saddle and slapped him on the back of the head.

 “Ouch!”
 Orion exclaimed.

 “Apologise!”
-Topek ordered as he pointed down at his new lady friend covered in mud.
+Topek ordered as he pointed down at his new mud-covered friend.

 When Orion’s apology was not forthcoming, Topek marched him across to the bewildered young woman, ordering, “I said apologise, now!”